Aliazzzz/coUnit/README.md

-# CoUnit is the CODESYS v3.5 fork based on TcUnit for TwinCAT
+# coUnit is the CODESYS v3.5 fork based on TcUnit for TwinCAT

 The TDD / Unit test framework for CODESYS3 is available at